 Approximately 3 to 4 percent of patients who present in primary care settings with have a symptomatic disc herniation or spinal stenosis [19,23].

 ●Radiculopathy – Radiculopathy refers to symptoms or impairments related to a spinal nerve root.
 Damage to a spinal nerve root may result from degenerative changes in the vertebrae, disc protrusion, and other causes.
 The clinical presentations of lumbosacral radiculopathy vary according the level of nerve root or roots involved.
 Over 90 percent are L5 and S1 radiculopathies .
 Patients present with pain, sensory loss, weakness, and/or reflex changes consistent with the nerve root involved; these are summarized in the table and discussed in more detail separately (table 4).
+Testing for lumbar nerve root compression is shown in a figure (figure 1).
 Many patients with symptoms of acute lumbosacral radiculopathy improve gradually with supportive care.
 (See "Acute lumbosacral radiculopathy: Pathophysiology, clinical features, and diagnosis", section on 'Pathophysiology and etiology' and "Acute lumbosacral radiculopathy: Pathophysiology, clinical features, and diagnosis", section on 'Clinical presentations' and "Acute lumbosacral radiculopathy: Treatment and prognosis", section on 'Prognosis'.)

 Sciatica is a nonspecific term used to describe a variety of leg or back symptoms.
 Usually, sciatica refers to a sharp or burning pain radiating down from the buttock along the course of the sciatic nerve (the posterior or lateral aspect of the leg, usually to the foot or ankle) .
 Most sciatica is attributable to radiculopathy at the L5 or S1 level from a disc disorder.